FREE ECONOMY SHIPPING ON ORDERS OVER $35

 Young Adult Books: Ages 13 +

-Book of the Month - March 2025
+Book of the Month - May 2025

 In an alarming trend sweeping across our educational landscape, "The Reading Lens" has compiled a growing list of books by Black authors facing bans.
 This systematic removal of Black literature from shelves represents more than just administrative censorship—it's an erasure of crucial perspectives from our educational spaces.
 The targeting of Black authors echoes a disturbing historical pattern where the acquisition of literacy and knowledge by Black Americans was once criminalized, with severe punishments for those caught learning to read.